Undivided Resources

 To get a quick tour of the Undivided app and binder, check out this video on our YouTube page.

-For many families of children with extra support needs, it can be overwhelming to enroll in public benefits like Medi-Cal and IHSS.
+For many families of children with extra support needs, it can be overwhelming to enroll in public benefits like Medi-Cal.
 There are too many steps, too many forms!
+If you already have primary health insurance, do you really need Medi-Cal too?

-If you’re still feeling a little overwhelmed, the great news is Undivided will break the application process for various programs down for you in a digestible way with a step-by-step guide.
+If you’re still feeling a little overwhelmed, the great news is Undivided will break various programs down for you in a digestible way with a step-by-step guide.
 Your Navigator can hold you as accountable as you want to, so you’ll be able to complete the process in the most efficient way possible.

-So many parents don’t realize that their child would qualify for IHSS or that they can get paid as a parent provider.
-Even if you work 30 or 35 hours per week, that could equal part-time employment and make you eligible as a paid IHSS provider for your child.
+So many parents don’t realize that their child would qualify for IHSS or that they can get paid as a parent provider to provide care in their home.

 The Undivided app has a step-by-step guide for you to follow and get all the information you need to apply.
 We also have a Public Benefits Specialist on staff for members to consult with if they get denied and need to appeal the decision.